JakeSteam/blog-programming/_drafts/2022-08-14-migrating-from-utterances-to-giscus-comments.md

 [![install giscus app](/assets/images/2022/giscus-install-thumbnail.png)]((/assets/images/2022/giscus-install.png))

-Now we've installed the app, we can use the [Giscus project page](https://giscus.app/)'s handy tool to configure the comments.
+Now we've installed the app, we can use the [Giscus project page's handy tool](https://giscus.app/) to configure the comments.

 1. Enter your repository in the text field (in the format `JakeSteam/blog-programming`).
 2. Select how you want to map discussions to posts.
-I recommend leaving it on the default `pathname` setting, and *not* enabling strict title matching, as this will prevent easy post migration.
+I recommend leaving it on the default `pathname` setting, and *not* enabling strict title matching, as this will prevent easy post migration ([more info](https://github.com/giscus/giscus/blob/main/ADVANCED-USAGE.md#data-strict)).
 3. Select your new "Comments" discussion category.
 4. Select your features.
-I enabled reactions, and lazy loading.
+I enabled reactions and lazy loading.
 5. Select your theme.
 I just used "GitHub Light", but you can even use custom CSS here!

 You'll now have a big block of JavaScript ready to embed in the next step!
 Here's how mine looks, if you want to compare: